Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 I prefer having one.
 Let me tell you, I’ve had several episodes of flour flying smack into my face, kitchen walls, and counter.

-With a pouring shield, I don’t have to stop the mixer to add ingredients because it prevents those splatters and makes cleaning much easier.
+With a pouring shield, I don’t have to turn off my KitchenAid Pro 600 to add ingredients because it prevents those splatters and makes cleaning much easier.

 The Classic does not have a pouring shield, but you can purchase one separately if you find it useful.